zhongpc/zhongpc.github.io/_pages/presentations.md

 * 12/2023, "Advancing simulation and learning for complex energy materials", seminar talk at Bakar Institute of Digital Materials for the Planet, UC Berkeley

-* 12/2023, "Advancing simulation and learning for complex energy materials: From lattice models to CHGNet, invited talk at The 7th Forum of Materials Genome Engineering, China (virtual)
+* 12/2023, "Advancing simulation and learning for complex energy materials: From lattice models to CHGNet", invited talk at The 7th Forum of Materials Genome Engineering, China (virtual)

 * 11/2023, "Computational modeling of multicomponent disordered rocksalt cathodes", Mitra Chem.